A Conversation with a Motorcycle Thief

-I won’t try and justify it, basically, what I do is scour the streets for motorcycles with little to no protection and, well I steal them.
+I won’t try to justify it, basically, what I do is scout the streets for motorcycles with little to no protection, and, well, I steal them.

-Either stripping them down for parts, selling them online as a quick flip and sometimes just keeping it.
+Either stripping them down for parts, selling them online as a quick flip, and sometimes, just keeping them.

 I fell into the wrong crowd when I was young, that’s how most dumb shit starts.